Day 30: Begin With the End in Mind

 Day 30 Meditation: Mindstrength Self Reflection

 At the end of any program, its always best to take a step back and reflect on what you have learned.
 I’m sure this 30 day program hasn’t always been the easiest to fit in, but I thank you for your efforts.
 Since this program is not coming to an end, I hope you take the time to analyze whether it was worth your time.
 If you end up coming to the conclusion that life is a little better with these changes.
 Consider the option of keeping yourself accountable with an Mindstrength “extended scorecard.”
-This sheet, located on the introduction page of this program, won’t have you doing the exercises all over again, but is a good way to remind yourself to keep on track.
+This sheet, located on the introduction page of this program and at the bottom of this page, won’t have you doing the exercises all over again, but is a good way to remind yourself to keep on track.
 You may have to take a break for a little while, but print out the extended scorecard anyways, just in case you want to start keeping track of your habits from time to time.
 No need to do it everyday, but it’s amazing where a little accountability can take you.

 FACT: Research has shown that if you think about an idea and then write it down, its twice as likely to remember that idea and come true.
 This process is called “dual coding” and is the main concept behind checklists.